ejmockler/PHRED-Quality-Score-Visualizer/README.md

 # PHRED Quality Visualizer

-A webapp for easy visualization of PHRED-format quality scores from FASTQ sequencing data, describing the error probability of an inaccurate DNA base read during sequencing
+A webapp for easy visualization of PHRED-format quality scores from FASTQ sequencing data.
+PHRED scores describe the error probability of an inaccurate DNA base read during sequencing.

 ## Startup